 A Fish Enhancement Initiative means:

-- a study of fish populations or habitats;
+- studies of fish populations or habitats;

 - angler education programs; and